Sabicool/Medicine/01 Disciplines/Neurology/Presenting Complaints/Collapse, Syncope, Mechanical Falls.md

 	- Anticoagulated patient may develop a serious delayed traumatic intracranial haemorrhage (leave a note for the medical team to re-examine these patients frequently)
 	- Common fractures: Colles', femoral neck, pubic rami, spinal crush, rib and humeral neck
 	- Fear, loss of confidence and independence, loss of mobility → arrange physiotherapy and occupational therapy consultation
+- Consider referring to other teams such as falls clinic and ASET
 # Resources
 - My notes from medical school: https://mango-cellar-b90.notion.site/Approach-to-a-pre-syncope-syncope-308c2fce084d467e9b2ebb7cc3afb6a5